 Average salary: $67,430

-Get rich: Certified Public Accountants (CPAs) have the best opportunities, so consider certification.
-The top 10 percent of accountants make more than $102,380.
+Opportunities: Certified Public Accountants (CPAs) have the best opportunities, so consider certification.

 In a chemistry bachelor's degree program, you learn about the elements that compose all physical matter in the world and the scientific laws that govern them.